Make Summer Home Maintenance Simple with These Tips

 Summer Home Maintenance Made Simple

 1) Prioritize the chores that affect your life the most.
 Immediate solutions for remedying broken ceiling fans or a sluggish AC system are a must in the summer.
-Pulling weeds from the garden beds can wait until you have a free hour of time here and there.
+Pulling weeds from the garden beds can wait until you have a free hour here and there.

 The same advice goes for you, homeowners.
-If a home sale is in the works over the late summer or early fall, your real estate agent will likely point out the importance of improving curb appealing and maintaining interior upkeep.
+If a home sale is in the works over the late summer or early fall, your real estate agent will likely point out the importance of improving curb appeal and maintaining interior upkeep.

 What other home maintenance should you know about?
 15 Home Maintenance Tasks and Repairs Everyone Should Know How to Do gives you the heads up.

 Summer Maintenance Tasks Broken Down into Time Blocks

 Sometimes, an hour is all the time you have to contribute, but you’d like to feel you’re moving in the right direction of crossing off items on your home maintenance list.

 Garden.
 Weed flowerbeds and sidewalk cracks, pot blooming flowers, and tend to overgrown areas.
 Collectively, these chores spruce up the overall exterior appearance.

 Clean your front entry.
 Wash the front doors and windows, sweep the porch, clean the light fixtures, and add a new doormat.
 Instant refresh!